-Apollospace presents the Apollo Reflection Series
+Apollospace® proudly presents the Apollo Reflection Series:

 Reflections: Apollo 7 in Pictures and Words, with Walt Cunningham

-Apollo 13 astronaut Fred Haise tells the heroic story of Apollo 13 with newly restored mission photographs
+Apollo 13 astronaut Fred Haise tells the heroic story of Apollo 13

-In the interview General Stafford discusses all four of his missions, from his first, GT-6, which featured the first rendezvous of two spacecraft in orbit, to his last, the Apollo-Soyuz Test Project (ASTP) and the first docking of two international spacecraft.
+In the film General Stafford discusses all four of his missions, from his first, GT-6, which featured the first rendezvous of two spacecraft in orbit, to his last, the Apollo-Soyuz Test Project (ASTP) and the first docking of two international spacecraft.
 In between, he confronted angry alligators, endured spacewalks from hell, barnstormed the moon, brought a tumbling spaceship back under control, and became (as he remains to this day) the fastest man alive.
-Stafford also discusses the significance and legacy of Apollo, the lessons and implications for humanity for international cooperation, seeing the Earth from space, and his thoughts on the future.
+Stafford also discusses his childhood inspirations, the significance and legacy of Apollo, the lessons and implications for humanity for international cooperation, seeing the Earth from space, and his thoughts on the future.

-Apollo Reflections News and Updates:
+Other Apollo Reflections News and Updates:

 We were so fortunate to be able to interview 21 notable astronauts, scientists, and artists at Spacefest X in Tucson, Arizona, from August 9-11, 2019, for our planned “Apollo Reflections” feature and other mission specific “Apollo Reflections” films.
 People interviewed include: Apollo 15 and Apollo 16 Moonwalkers Dave Scott and Charlie Duke, Apollo 15 astronaut Al Worden, Skylab and Shuttle astronaut Jack Lousma, ASTP and Shuttle astronaut Vance Brand, astronaut nurse Dee O’Hara, Mission Controller Gerry Griffin, Shuttle astronauts Rhea Seddon, Anna Fisher, Nicole Stott, Franklin Chang-Diaz, and Cosmonaut Gennady Padalka, scientists Carolyn Porco and Jani Radebaugh, and artists Doug Forrest, Chris Calle, Don Davis, Michelle Rouch, Lucy West, and the inestimable Ron Woods.
 It was an incredible week!